···

 Impulsive Just to Escape

 Sometimes the discomfort gets so intense you just grab something — anything — to make the feeling stop.
 It's not really a choice.
-It's a survival move.
-And then the second-guessing starts immediately after.
+It's an escape hatch.
+And then the second-guessing starts immediately.

 Polling friends, family, strangers on the internet.
 Not because their opinions matter more — but because making the call yourself feels unbearable.
 If someone else decides, at least it's not on you.